-Very excited to bring you this case study on the development and implementation of a place and destination brand strategy for the area of central London known as London Bridge, one of the oldest areas of the city, dating back at least two millennia.
+In this place branding case study, learn about the development and implementation of a place and destination brand strategy for the area of central London, known as London Bridge, one of the oldest areas of the city, dating back at least two millennia.

 The case study was written by Malcolm Allan, founder and Managing Director of Placematters (PM), a UK-based place brand strategy consultancy, and Donald Campbell, Place Marketing Manager of Team London Bridge, which manages the Business Improvement District for that area of central London.